-Pending standards and their estimated effect on the Company's consolidated financial statements are also described in Note 21, New Accounting Pronouncements, to the Consolidated Financial Statements.
+Recently issued accounting standards and their estimated effect on the Company's consolidated financial statements are also described in Note 22, New Accounting Pronouncements, to the Consolidated Financial Statements.

 ITEM 7A.
 QUANTITATIVE AND QUALITATIVE DISCLOSURES ABOUT MARKET RISK Market Risk